pulumi/registry/themes/default/content/registry/packages/aws-native/how-to-guides/aws-native-ts-stepfunctions.md

 </p>

-A basic example that demonstrates using AWS Step Functions with a Lambda function using the AWS Native provider.
+A basic example that demonstrates using AWS Step Functions with a Lambda function using the AWS Cloud Control provider.

-Note: Some resources are not yet supported by the Native AWS provider, so we are using both the Native and Classic provider in this example.
-The resources will be updated to use native resources as they are available in AWS's Cloud Control API.
+Note: Some resources are not yet supported by the AWS Cloud Control provider, so we are also using the standard AWS provider for additional resources in this example.

 ## Known error